Malaysian university holds contest to convert gay students

 At a café in his home state of Penang, Mah moves with a confident flair, but he said it’s conditional.
 “I have to make sure I don’t come across as too flamboyant or too gay,” he told NBC News.
 That’s just the way it is in Malaysia, Mah added, explaining Islam is paramount and homosexuality is hush-hush in the Southeast Asian nation.

-“We are trying to educate people,” he told NBC News.
+“We are trying to educate people,” he said.
 “This is our view to correct LGBT.
 Not to persecute.
 Not to condemn them.”

 Related